simonpoole1/metrical/README.md

 # Metrical - simple but powerful metrics reporting

-Metrical is a lightweight, experimental metrics-reporting API.
-It's designed to overcome some of the limitations in existing metrics APIs, providing richer analytics through powerful (but simple) support for custom metrics.
-It aims to be small and fast, suitable for mobile and embedded devices through to enterprise applications.
+Metrical is an *experimental* lightweight, metrics-reporting API.
+It's designed to overcome some of the limitations in existing metrics APIs, providing richer analytics through powerful support for custom metrics.
+It aims to be simple, small and fast, suitable for everything from mobile and embedded devices through to enterprise applications.

-At the moment, Metrical is just a good idea with an experimental (Java) implementation, and it won't be genuinely useful until analytics tools are available which can surface the richer metric data.
+At the moment, Metrical is just a good idea with an experimental (Java) implementation, and it hasn't been used in any production systems.
+It won't be genuinely useful until analytics tools are available which can surface the richer metric data.
 Help is welcome from people who want to use or improve the library, build or integrate with analytics tools, or port to other languages.

-Metrical is composed of:
+The Java implementation is composed of:
 * A core reporting API
 * A selection of handlers - these might write reported metrics to files, post them to Google Play Services, or send them to HTTP endpoints etc.